A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation

-There is a unique stream of literature in R\&S focusing on the asymptotic behavior of allocation rules.
-The premise of these allocations is that if such allocations perform optimally when the simulation budget is sufficiently large, then they should also have satisfactory performances when the simulation budget is finite.
-OCBA is such a typical method that allocates a simulation budget according to an asymptotically optimal allocation rule when sampling distributions are normal (see \cite{chen2000simulation}).
-In later work, Gylnn and Juneja \cite{glynn2004large} applies the Large Deviation theory extending the analyses to a more general setting where sampling distributions are non-Gaussian.
-Gao and Chen \cite{gao2016new} present a budget allocation rule that uses the expected opportunity cost (EOC) as the quality measure of their procedure and is shown to be asymptotically optimal.
-Peng \textit{et al.} \cite{peng2016dynamic} formulate the problem in a stochastic dynamic program framework and derive an approximately optimal design selection policy as well as an asymptotically optimal budget allocation policy.
-Furthermore, this stream of methods, which explore the asymptotic behavior of allocations, are extended to solving many variants of R\&S problem, such as the subset selection problem (e.g., \cite{gao2016new}, and \cite{chen2008efficient,zhang2015simulation,zhang2022efficient}), ranking and selection with input uncertainty problem (e.g., \cite{gao2017robust} and \cite{xiao2018simulation}), ranking and selection with multiple objectives problem (e.g., \cite{lee2010finding}), stochastically constrained ranking and selection problem (e.g., \cite{hunter2013optimal} and \cite{pasupathy2014stochastically}), and contextual ranking and selection problem (e.g., \cite{li2022efficient}).
-The most common simplification made by such methods is to consider a sufficiently large budget, which leads to solving a simplified budget allocation problem.
+There is a stream of literature in R\&S taking a global optimization perspective and focusing on the asymptotic behavior of allocation rules.
+The premise of these allocations is that if such allocations perform optimally when the simulation budget is sufficiently large, then they should also have satisfactory performances when the simulation budget is small.
+OCBA is such a typical method that allocates simulation budget according to an asymptotically optimal allocation rule when sampling distributions are normal \citep{chen2000simulation}.
+In later work, \cite{glynn2004large} applies the Large Deviation theory and extend the analyses to a more general setting where sampling distributions are non-Gaussian.
+More recently, \cite{chen2023balancing} follow this line and propose a new budget allocation rule that adaptively learns the optmality conditions obtained by using the Large Deviation theory. \cite{gao2017new} present a budget allocation rule that uses the expected opportunity cost (EOC) as the quality measure of their procedure and is shown to be asymptotically optimal. \cite{peng2016dynamic} formulate the problem in a stochastic dynamic program framework and derive an approximately optimal design selection policy as well as an asymptotically optimal budget allocation policy.
+Furthermore, this stream of methods, which explore the asymptotic behavior of allocations, are extended to solving many variants of R\&S problem and their applications, such as the subset selection problem \citep{chen2008efficient,zhang2015simulation,gao2016new,zhang2022efficient}, ranking and selection with input uncertainty \citep{gao2017robust,xiao2018simulation,xiao2020optimal}, ranking and selection with multiple objectives \citep{lee2010finding}, stochastically constrained ranking and selection problem \citep{hunter2013optimal,pasupathy2014stochastically}, contextual ranking and selection problem \citep{li2022efficient}, efficient estimation of the risk measure problem \citep{wang2023efficient}, and preventive maintenance optimization problem \citep{shi2021joint}.
+The most common simplification made by such methods is to consider an asymptotically large budget, which leads to solving a simplified budget allocation problem.
 However, this simplification results in derived allocation rules ignoring the impact of budget size on the budget allocation strategy.